quantumgardener/qg.blog/content/notes/Mediabank.md

 The process for handling uncertain dates is described in [[My Photo Dating Strategy for Uncertain Dates]].
 ## File storage and backup
 Refer to [[My Backup Strategy]] for how digital assets and the database are backed up.
-## RAW Photo Processing
-1. Lens correction - I do this automatically pre-import by running through [[DXO Pure Raw]]
-2. Transform
-3. Crop
-4. White Balance
-5. Exposure
-6. Contrast
-7. Colour
-8. Dodging & Burning
-9. Cleanup
-10. Sharpening

 ## Still to come
-- versioning and buddy strategy
+- Versioning and buddy strategy

 [^1]: [Pack & Go Help](https://www.photools.com/help/imatch/index.html#packandgo.htm)